Kentico includes many features that utilize email messages as part of their functionality, such as:

 Kentico EMS required

-You need the Kentico EMS license to register multiple SMTP servers.
+You must have the Kentico EMS license to register multiple SMTP servers.

 In addition to the default server, you can add any number of servers in the SMTP servers application.
 Having multiple SMTP servers allows the system to send out a greater volume of email traffic.
 Emails use the extra servers whenever the default server is busy.